 Creating a Kafka Connect ClusterMenu

-- Kafka Connect needs a Kafka cluster to connect to.
-If you haven’t already got one, follow the instructions for creating a Kafka cluster to set one up before continuing with Kafka Connect.
+- A Kafka Connect cluster needs a Kafka cluster to connect to.
+If you haven’t already got one, follow the instructions for creating a Kafka cluster to set one up before continuing with Kafka Connect cluster creation.

 - To create a Kafka Connect cluster, navigate to the Clusters Overview page and click the Create Cluster button.
 This will take you to the Create Cluster page.

-- On the Create Cluster page, choose a unique name for your cluster, and select Kafka Connect as the Application
+- On the Create Cluster page, choose a unique name for your cluster, and select Kafka Connect as the Application.
+You can also choose to enable Private Network add-on for the Kafka Connect cluster.
+For more information on Private Network add-on, see Private Network cluster.

 - Select SLA Tier you want to tag your cluster with.
 Non-production clusters may receive lower priority support and reduced SLAs.
 Production tier is not available when using Developer class nodes.